Woman silhouette at sunset

 On an early, quiet instinct that said everything

-While I wasn't thinking too seriously about marrying this man or planning what our life would look like eight years down the road, it says a lot that I wanted to move forward with someone for whom making him a father was not a condition of his love.
-Even when I hadn't made a decision, I still knew deep down that I wanted to protect myself from partnering with someone who would require that from me.
+And so while I wasn’t thinking too seriously about marrying this man and planning what our life would be like eight years down the road, it does say a lot that I wanted to move forward with someone for whom making him a father was not a condition to him loving me forever.

 Woman with tea and journal